 The International Society of Sustainability Professionals (ISSP) is the world's leading professional association of sustainability professionals.
 We work to make sustainability standard practice through empowering professionals to advance sustainability in organizations and communities around the globe.
 As a professional association, ISSP improves the skills of sustainability practitioners through education, knowledge sharing, research, and professional credentials.

 Much of the work that ISSP accomplishes is the result of member volunteers working in committees.
 The current ISSP committees are listed below.
 To learn more or volunteer on a committee, please contact us.

 Although not technically a committee, the ISSP Board of Directors are all committed ISSP member volunteers who donate a great deal of their time ensure ISSP’s efforts are focused on achieving ISSP’s vision.
 In addition to participating in Board Activities, ISSP Board Members chair the five Standing Committees described in the by-laws:

 Research & Resources; and

-Most other ISSP committees are subcommittees of those four.
+Most other ISSP committees are subcommittees of those five.
 Membership on the ISSP Board of Directors is governed by the ISSP By-Laws and nominations are solicited every November.
 If you are interested in serving on the ISSP Board of Directors, please review the ISSP Board Handbook and respond to the yearly call for nominations when it is issued.

 Engage ISSP members and sponsors in ISSP activities by increasing membership, improving member retention, supporting ISSP Chapters, and identifying ways to improve the benefits that ISSP offers to its members.